YuukanOO/lily/README.md

 // or
 Lily.getErrors();

+// And if you want to manually add them at any time, you can use Lily.addError('The example field is not right', 'example_field');
+// the second argument is used to link the given message to a field so that field
+// will be marked as "in error", see Lily.hasErrors(<field_name>)

 // Lily also comes with some global template helpers
 // {{lilyErrors}} Contains Lily.getErrors()
 // {{lilyErrorClass '<field>'}} Check wether field has errors and returns the error class defined